ArunaStorage/documentation/docs/get_started/basic_usage/05_How-To-Collections.md

         metadata_license_tag: Some("CC-BY-4.0".to_string()),
         default_data_license_tag: Some("CC-BY-4.0".to_string()),
         parent: Some(Parent::ProjectId("<project-id>".to_string())),
+        authors: vec![],
     };

-    // Send the request to the AOS instance gRPC gateway let response = collection_client.create_collection(request)
+    // Send the request to the Aruna instance gRPC endpoint let response = collection_client.create_collection(request)
                                  .await
                                  .unwrap()